 Five weeks before Charles Laughton’s debut on Broadway in ‘Galileo’ in 1947, Brecht was subpoenaed by the House Un-American Activities Committee, along with a host of other Hollywood writers.
 Before the committee, he dissembled, joked and mumbled, pretending not to understand what was being said – not unlike Galileo before the Inquisition.
 In fact, Brecht later also berated himself for being a coward.

-And the day after his appearance, he took a train to New York, checked on the production and flew Air France to Paris, never to return to the U.S.
+And the day after his appearance, the playwright took a train to New York, checked on the Broadway production and promptly flew Air France to Paris, never to return to the U.S.

 History keeps catching up with us, no matter how fast our modern world spins.
 Consider Jubilee Theatre’s current show, ‘Thurgood.‘ It’s about the great black civil rights attorney and Supreme Court Justice Thurgood Marshall.
 Without having to spell out a single thing, the play, just by its subject, reminds us of what a difference a choice for the Supreme Court can mean.
 But when I talked with Bill Ray, Jubilee’s artistic director, he also said he longs for the day when ‘Thurgood’ really is history, really is in the past.

 Because an issue like denying black Americans the right to vote?
-That’s still painfully current.
+That’s still current.
+That still stings.